 Jump to navigation

-The reviews and analyses performed by the Office of Performance and Strategic Outcomes (OPSO) give our department's leadership assorted and objective viewpoints to solve challenges and improve performance within Colorado Department of Human Services (CDHS).
+The reviews and analyses performed by the Division of Performance and Strategic Outcomes (DPSO) give the Colorado Department of Human Services' leadership assorted and objective viewpoints to solve challenges and improve performance within CDHS.

 CDHS annually prepares a performance plan to outline the goals and activities to be undertaken in the coming state fiscal year.
 Its contents are a reflection of the vision of the Department and the synthesis of the input received from staff, stakeholders and community partners, collected through a series of town hall and staff meetings, webinars and online surveys conducted throughout the summer.